aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-If the other party had triggered the canceled update, it is informed with
+If the other party had triggered the cancelled update, it is informed with
 receiving the following message:

 ```javascript